teal-language/tl/docs/src/macros.md

 # Macros

 Teal macros are compile-time code generators.
-They let you write Teal code that constructs and returns AST blocks, which are then spliced into your program before type checking and code generation.
+They let you write Lua code that constructs and returns AST blocks, which are then spliced into your program before type checking and code generation.
 Macros are a separate feature from macro expressions (see [Macro expressions](./macroexp.md)).